Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

-7th script is made to create directory name my_first_directory in the /tmp/directory 8th script is made to move the file betty from /tmp/ to /tmp/my_first_directory 9th script is made to delete the file betty which is in /tmp/my_first_directory
+7th script is made to create directory name my_first_directory in the /tmp/directory 8th script is made to move the file betty from /tmp/ to /tmp/my_first_directory 9th script is made to delete the file betty which is in /tmp/my_first_directory 10th script is made to delete the directory my_first_dirextory that is located at tmp directory